The Primary Care Physician: Quarterback for Care

-The families will have follow-ups monthly, both individually and with other families in a group session with the entire Be Well Kids Clinic team.
+The families will have follow-ups monthly, both individually and with other families in a group session with the entire Children's Health Essentials Kids Clinic team.
 Any kids with weight-related medical complications are seen by Cleveland Clinic Children’s specialists, including:

 - Endocrinologists for diabetes, thyroid problems or PCOS

 “A lot of families see overweight and obesity as an insurmountable problem,” says Dr. Lappé.
 “They feel overwhelmed by everything they need to change.
 But small changes really add up.
 Every parent can make these changes to get their kids — and the whole family — healthier.”

 To prevent long-term medical problems, it’s best to get started young, Dr. Lappé notes.
 “Prevention is the best approach,” she says.
 “Obese kids create more fat cells than healthy-weight kids as they grow — up until early adolescence.
 Because of this, they have more difficulty losing weight when they are older.”

 You can refer a child to the Children's Health Essentials Kids Clinic by calling 216.448.6000.